 The good news is Stephanie sent me a variety of random items with so much potential to transform into something wonderful.
 Even better—the rules stated I didn’t have to use everything together.
 I could split them up into separate projects, which is what I did.
 I used everything except the chalkboard because my 4-year-old was having fun writing his name on it.

 I really wasn’t sure what this Rooster Thingie was.
 Somebody suggested a hamburger press and another person thought it was a tortilla press from a souvenir shop in Mexico.
 Whatever it was … it isn’t that anymore!

 I separated the two circles, painted over those crazy roosters and used Unicorn Spit to transform them into one-of-a-kind wall art.
 If you haven’t heard of Unicorn Spit yet, let me tell you how amazing it is!

-Unicorn Spit is the new non-toxic rainbow gel stain and glaze we are carrying at our shop All Things New Again in Leesburg, Virginia.
+Unicorn Spit is the new non-toxic rainbow gel stain and glaze we sell at our shop All Things New Again in Leesburg, Virginia and right here in our online store.
 You can stain wood furniture with it, but instead of traditional brown stain, you can stain your table turquoise or red or purple—and still have that beautiful wood grain show through.
 You can also use Unicorn Spit to create exuberant designs on furniture and just about anything else.